Kazaz-Or/my-projects/projects/NASAProject/README.md

 ## Running the Project

-1. In the terminal, run: `npm run deploy`
+1. In the terminal, run: `npm run deploy` or run `npm run deploy-cluster` to run it in clustering mode with maximum available logical CPUs.
 2. Browse to the mission control frontend at [localhost:8000](http://localhost:8000) and schedule an interstellar launch!

 ## Docker